Polynomial bounds for surfaces in cusped 3-manifolds: Preliminaries

-For normal components $Z_j$ of the surface $Z$, each boundary component of $\bdy Z_j$ runs over truncation edges and interior edges of the respective chunks.
-Each intersection of $\bdy Z_j$ with an interior edge is labeled with an $S$, for ``saddle'', corresponding to an analogous labeling by Menasco~\cite{Menasco1984}; see also~\cite{HTT1, HTT2}.
-If a component of $\bdy Z$ is in meridianal form, then there will be some $Z_i$ and $Z_j$ such that $\bdy Z_i$ and $\bdy Z_j$ each cut off exactly one corner of a truncation quad, in meridianal form.
-We label these intersections with truncation faces by $P$.
-Finally, more generally some $\bdy Z_k$ may run through truncation faces that may or may not be in meridianal form.
-In this case, it runs through one truncation edge on the way in, and one truncation edge on the way out; label each intersection with a truncation edge with a $B$.
+We obtain a labeling of curves of $Z_i$ that lie on the chunk boundary, described in~\cite[Section~5]{Paper1}, which we now review.
+For a normal component $Z_j$ of the surface $Z$, each boundary component of $\bdy Z_j$ runs over truncation edges and interior edges of a chunk.
+Each intersection of $\bdy Z_j$ with an interior edge is labeled with an $S$ for ``saddle'', corresponding to an analogous labeling by Menasco~\cite{Menasco1984}; see also~\cite{HTT1, HTT2}.
+If a component of $\bdy Z$ is in meridianal form, there will be some $Z_i$ and $Z_j$ such that $\bdy Z_i$ and $\bdy Z_j$ each cut off exactly one corner of a truncation quad in meridianal form.
+Label these intersections with faces by $P$.
+More generally some $\bdy Z_k$ may run through truncation faces that may or may not be in meridianal form.
+Then $\bdy Z_k$ intersects one truncation edge on the way in, and one truncation edge on the way out; label each intersection with a $B$.
 The labeling of components of $\bdy Z_i$ by letters $S$, $B$, or $P$ associates a cyclic word to $\bdy Z_i$.

 For classical alternating links, each $Z_i$ can be taken to be a disk lying in one of the topological 3-balls either above or below the link.
 The boundary curves $\bdy Z_i$ are determined by the associated words in $S$, $P$, and $B$ and by the position of each letter on the link diagram.
 Thus bounding the number of possible boundary words gives a bound on the number of surfaces; this is used in the work of Hass, Thompson, and Tsvietkova~\cite{HTT1, HTT2}.
 For weakly generalized alternating links, the subsurfaces $Z_i$ might have positive genus and multiple boundary components.
 Moreover, the subsurfaces are not in topological 3-balls anymore, but in chunks which might have complicated topology themselves.
-Thus we need more tools to restrict and control possible subsurfaces that arise.
+Hence we need more tools to restrict and control possible subsurfaces that arise.
 One such tool is the combinatorial area.